agmen-hu/end2end-wd-runner/README.md

 * includeable yml configuration
 * tearDownable testcases
 * custom actions for the readable tests
-* included selenium with firefox, chrome and phantomjs driver
+* included selenium-standalone module with firefox, chrome and phantomjs driver (this will be installed only after the first run is detect that is missing)

 ## Pre-requests